In Cheyenne - Half Day Itinerary

-In the depot, purchase tickets for the Cheyenne Street Railway Trolley which provides a 90 minutes overview of the community and its history.
+In the depot, purchase tickets for the Cheyenne Street Railway Trolley which provides a 90 minutes overview of the community and its history, May through September.
 The tour includes stops at various attractions, allowing riders to disembark for the attraction, and then re-board the next trolley 90 minutes later.

 Upon returning to downtown, spend some time at a couple of true western stores.
 Try the Wrangler for jeans, boots, hats, and other western apparel or Wyoming Home for its unique Western furniture and artwork.
 Or catch a ride on the free downtown carriage rides, which run June through August.

 One Day or More Itinerary

 After you've enjoyed the sights in town, head south nine miles to the Terry Bison Ranch for a horseback ride or a train ride into the middle of the bison herd that calls the ranch home.
 The ranch is open year-round, so you can always be assured to have a good time.